JuRenGithub/HomNet/README.md

 ```
 ``--frozen`` should be reset according to the ``--n_layer``.

-## Concate
+## Contact
-If you have any question about the code or the paper, feel free to contact me through [email](jrlee@zju.edu.cn).
+If you have any question about the code or the paper, feel free to contact me through [email](mailto:jrlee@zju.edu.cn).

 ## Citation
 If you find HomNet useful in your research or application, please kindly cite: